doppioanalytics/doppioanalytics/README.md

 ## Hi there 👋

 I'm Gustavo!
-A math student and data analyst
+A math student and data analyst.
 <!--
 **doppioanalytics/doppioanalytics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.